Polarization-independent deterministic mode localization in a photonic lantern: Introduction

-Optical fibres are fundamental components in modern photonic systems, enabling the transmission of optical signals across a wide range of applications, including long-haul optical communications\cite{doi:10.1049,Fatome:10}, quantum key distribution\cite{articleqkd1,20.044006}, and imaging\cite{science.abl3771,Li:00}.
-While single-mode fibres (SMFs) enable higher bandwidth for signal transmission\cite{article222}, their small core size reduces coupling efficiency, requiring precise alignment and introducing instrumental complexity\cite{1128517}.
-One approach to improve coupling efficiency is to use larger-core multimode fibres (MMFs)\cite{601675,9277524}.
+Optical fibers are fundamental components in modern photonic systems, enabling the transmission of optical signals across a wide range of applications, including long-haul optical communications\cite{doi:10.1049,Fatome:10}, quantum key distribution\cite{articleqkd1,20.044006}, and imaging\cite{science.abl3771,Li:00}.
+While single-mode fibers (SMFs) enable higher bandwidth for signal transmission\cite{article222}, their small core size requires precise alignment, introducing instrumental complexity\cite{1128517}.
+One approach to improve coupling efficiency is to use larger-core multimode fibers (MMFs)\cite{601675,9277524}.
 However, a fundamental limitation of MMFs in signal transport applications is modal dispersion, arising from the complex propagation dynamics of light within the larger core\cite{Kovaevi2017ARA,2010xzc}.
 Despite the challenges of signal coupling, modern optical communication systems continue to favor SMFs for their high bandwidth capacity and minimal signal dispersion.
-An ideal optical fibre system would combine the high multiplexed coupling efficiency of MMFs with the bandwidth and signal-processing advantages of SMFs.
+An ideal optical fiber system would combine the high multiplexed coupling efficiency of MMFs with the bandwidth and signal-processing advantages of SMFs.
 Significant research efforts have focused on mitigating modal dispersion and signal broadening in MMFs through advanced wavefront shaping\cite{articlebnm,articlevgf,1.5136334,9420070} and adaptive optics-based beam combination techniques\cite{MORI2013132,articlecdt,Castillo:25}.
-However, despite these advances, achieving multimode light coupling and single-mode conversion in waveguide systems still relies on complex adaptive optical components\cite{Chen:15,refId0}.
+However, despite these advances, achieving MM light coupling and SM conversion in waveguide systems still relies on complex adaptive optical components\cite{Chen:15,refId0,Chen:24,Zhou2025_HPL}.

+Conventional coherent beam-shaping and mode-recombination techniques mentioned above often rely on adaptive optics or spatial light modulators, which require active wavefront sensing, iterative feedback, and in some devices, precise polarization alignment\cite{articlebnm,articlevgf,1.5136334,9420070,MORI2013132,articlecdt,Castillo:25,Chen:15,refId0}.
+While powerful, these systems are bulky, alignment-sensitive, and prone to instability when environmental conditions fluctuate.
+Their complexity and limited scalability make them impractical for compact or fiber-integrated architectures, where passive reciprocity and long-term stability are critical.
+Overcoming these challenges calls for a self-referenced, polarization-independent approach capable of deterministic mode control without external wavefront correction.